klappy/TataOroWhatsAppGPT/docs/issues/codex.md

   - Markdown specs reflect the final state of the feature
   - Nothing conflicts with other decisions or constraints

+- Stage and commit all changes with a descriptive commit message

+  - `vX.X.X-issue-name-04-documentation`

 - Once docs are updated and verified → move to `05-closed/`

 ---